 What is Motor Development and Why Should You Care

-Wondering why your pediatrician asks about your infant’s motor development at every check up?
+Wondering why your pediatrician asks about your infant motor development at every check up?
 Motor development is a broad term used to describe your baby’s movement patterns and how they are progressing with them.
-The milestones refer to the big ones that all humans progress through and should be met in sequential order.
+The baby motor development milestones refer to the big ones that all humans progress through and should be met in sequential order.
+Let’s go into the details of each of the major milestones in motor development.

 The importance of motor skills extends beyond being able to move well.
 Internal and external movement enhances the sensory (nervous) system too.
 With the huge rise in kids with sensory delays these days, it may be wise to catch any motor delays as early as they present themselves in babies.